realchoi/soyotube/public/content/terms-of-service-en.md

 ## 2. Service Overview

-1. Pixor is a macOS image viewer offering browsing, zoom, crop, EXIF inspection, customizable shortcuts, and related features.
+1. Picser is a macOS image viewer offering browsing, zoom, crop, EXIF inspection, customizable shortcuts, and related features.
 2. New users receive a one-time seven-day free trial.
 After the trial expires, a one-time in-app purchase is required to unlock the full feature set.
 The feature list is based on product documentation and the current release.
 3. We may update, expand, or adjust features periodically, including adding paid upgrades or add-on modules.
 We will notify you through release notes or in-app messaging when changes occur.